Between all the cybercriminals and downright snoops in the world, it’s getting more difficult to protect your privacy.

 A VPN gives you a secure bridge between your devices and the internet.
 You might not even realize just how important this is and all the ways a VPN comes in handy.
 Keep reading for five uses you might not know about.

-Try the VPN Kim trusts, ExpressVPN, for 30 days free!
-Get 3 months free when you sign up for one year at ExpressVPN.com/Kim.
+Try the VPN Kim trusts: ExpressVPN.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.

 1. Keep an eye on the competition

 Let’s say you’re a small business owner who provides cleaning services.
 You’ll want to keep an eye on what other local companies that offer the same services are up to.
 That way you know exactly what they are doing right and wrong so you can gain a competitive edge.